PlutoSliderServer.jl

 3. HTTPS

 The easiest way to get https is to use cloudflare.
-Register an account, set up your domain, use their DNS, and enable the "Always HTTPS" service.
+Register an account, set up your domain to use their DNS (check the cloudflare docs), make sure the A record is there, and enable the "Always HTTPS" service.
 (Cloudflare is also very useful for caching!
 This will make your PlutoSliderServer faster.)

 Alternatively, you can set up HTTPS yourself with nginx and Let's Encrypt, but this is beyond the scope of this tutorial. ๐Ÿ’›